 “When people meet me for the first time, I think they have this mindset that when they touch me, they’re also going to have the same skin as mine.”

-As you would imagine, this mindset leads to all manner of evasive actions from people—refusing to shake, hug or even sit next to the young girl.
+As you would imagine, this mindset leads to people refusing to shake, hug or even sit next to her.
 In Nigeria, this could be even worse because of the nature of the available health care systems.
-The risk of contracting diseases and having to pay heavily for proper diagnosis and treatment can significantly promote stigmatization.
 In an interview, she said,

 “I have a lot of embarrassing moments but the one that made me cry was when I went out to buy body cream at a shop some years back.
 When I got to the shop, I met the woman in charge and told her what I wanted but she sent me out instead.
 She told me ‘you’re not a human being, I can’t sell cream to you because you look like a spirit.’
 She insulted me till I left the shop.”